 After a stop at pavilion #18 (“Belorussian SSR”) and #58 (“Farming”), the group proceeds to pavilion #17 (“Timber Industry”), in the vicinity of which there grow exotic trees and shrubs that are unique to Moscow: ginkgo, cedar pine, smoke tree, tulip tree, Manchurian walnut, and Amur cork tree.
 We won’t show the exact location for fear of vandalism.
 Then we enter Yunnatsky Alley.

 Pavilion #8 (“Young Naturalists”) is dedicated to the movement of young naturalists in the USSR, which was popular with more than 2 million pupils.
 By the way, one of the pavilion’s architects, Vadim Makarevich, is the father of the famous rock musician.
 Having seen pavilion #9 (“Young Technology Specialists”), we proceed to Round Cinerama (bldg. #541), a national engineering masterpiece from the time of Khrushchev’s “Thaw”.
-The Round Cinerama is the world’s only still-operating analog panorama cinema, with a 360-degree view and stereo sound!
+The Round Cinerama was the world’s only analog panorama cinema, with a 360-degree view and stereo sound!

 PLACE: The tour starts near the sightseeing tour bureau to the left of the Main Arch.